yaqwsx/KiKit/docs/panelization/python_api.md

 You can also specify functions which will rename the net and ref names.
 By default, nets are renamed to "Board_{n}-{orig}", refs are unchanged.
 The renamers are given board seq number and original name.
+The bakeRef flag allows you to keep the old references on the silkscreen when renaming them.

 You can also decide whether you would like to inherit design rules from this boards or not.